-Plants Map forms for profiles, plants, collections and subcollections use the same Location Details mapping tool that allows you 3 ways to enter a location and to set a pin on a map.
+Plants Map forms for profiles, plants, collections, sub-collections, and events use the same Location Details mapping tool that allows you 3 ways to enter a location and to set a pin on a map.
 This tool relies on Google Maps and what is known as latitude / longitude numerical Decimal Degrees (also known as GPS coordinates).

 - Enter an address.
 Type the address and wait for Google Maps to make a ‘hint’ list of addresses.
 Select the address you are entering and then choose PIN location.
 The address must be a recognized Google Map address or it will not render in the hint list.
 You must choose an address suggest by Google Maps in the list.
 Note this will also set a latitude / longitude pin position as well.

 - Manually enter the latitude / longitude.
 In proper numeric format values, known as Decimal Degrees (DD), enter the latitude and longitude.
 For example: 38.30725 / -77.47260.
 There are various devices with GPS that can find your exact numeric coordinates.
 Some devices will get you more exact coordinates than others.
 After you enter the Decimal Degrees choose pin location to set the pin.

 - Find my location.
 This option requires that your device be allowed to find your location via Google Maps satellites.
 It will take a moment for the device you are using to ‘be found’ and then a pin will render on the map.
 Choose ‘Add’ to mark the location.
 This will set a pin and add latitude / longitude coordinates.
 It will not set an address location.
 If this option does not appear to work check to make sure you have allowed the device you are using and the web browser you are using to find your location.
 You may also be experiencing a weak internet (cellular or wifi) connection.